JiaJiaJiang/js-obj-rpc/README.md

 # Class : RPC

 ## events
-* 'request' : emits when receive a request,the first argument is the `Request` instance
+* 'request'  (message,callback): emits when receive a request,the first argument is the `Request` instance.
-* 'error' : emits when error occurs
+* 'dataToSend' (buffer): emits buffer data for sending to the other rpc side.

 ## methods

 ### handle(data)

-handle binary data made by `Pakcer` sent by remote
+handle binary data sent by remote

-* data : Buffer or Arraybuffer
+* data : Buffer

 ### request(data,callback,opt)

 send a request

 * data : one of the following data.
-    * true
-    * false
-    * undefined
-    * null
-    * ArrayBuffer
-    * any view of ArrayBuffer
+    * ArrayBuffer or any view of ArrayBuffer
-    * anything that can be serialized to json
+    * anything that can be serialized to JSON
-* callback : the function for receiving result returned from remote *Note: All binary data sent to remote will be received as an `Uint8Array`*
+* callback(err,data) : the function for receiving result returned from remote *Note: All binary data sent to remote will be received as an `Buffer`*
 * opt : an object contains following value
-    * requireResponse : boolean.
-Set if the request require a response from server.
-Defaults to true.
-    * timeout : set the timeout for the request,defaults to 30000 ms
+    * timeout : set the timeout for the request,defaults to 15000ms.

 returns `Response` instance

+### control(name,data)

+send a control message

+* name : see `ControlMsg.codes`

+### delete(req)

+delete a `Request` or an `inRequest` in the RPC's map

+* req : `Request` or `inRequest` instance.

 ------